7 Top NLP Libraries For NLP Development

 PyNLPl offers more complex data types and algorithms for advanced NLP activities, but it can also be used for fundamental NLP tasks like building a simple language model and extracting n-grams and frequency lists.

-It can do simple things like counting words, and also more complicated tasks like working with special types of writing.
+It can do simple things like counting words and more complicated tasks like working with special types of writing.

 Use Cases: